- In case of a positive self-test, the student must NOT come to school. Confirmation with a laboratory test (rapid or PCR) is required.

 For UNVACCINATED students and teachers of the classroom where the confirmed case was found:

-- Two (2) laboratory rapid tests- additional to the regular testing
+- Two (2) laboratory rapid tests- additional to the regular testing and three (3) self-tests.

 A school class will suspend its face-to-face operation and online learning will be provided when laboratory-confirmed cases are detected in 50% 1 of its students.